QF 13-pounder 9 cwt: Combat use

 As World War I progressed, it was replaced in the home air defence of England (against German heavy bombers) by the more powerful QF 3 inch 20 cwt gun, but continued in all other theatres.
-It was usually deployed mounted on medium lorries such as the Thornycroft Type J with a speed of 18 miles per hour, in sections of 2 guns.
+It was usually deployed mounted on medium lorries such as the Thornycroft J Type with a speed of 18 miles per hour, in sections of 2 guns.

 On the Western Front they were typically used to protect troop columns, airfields, bases, supply dumps and observation balloons.

 As important as the raw performance of the gun itself was the new technology being developed to allow fast calculation of aircraft height and predict where it would be when the shell arrived near it.
 Modern aircraft could fly at over 100 miles per hour and to 20,000 ft (much lower over the battlefield) by 1918, which made the old reliable artillery shooting techniques obsolete.
 The shell took 10.1 seconds to reach 5000 ft fired at 25° above horizontal, 15.5 seconds to reach 10000 ft at 40°, 22.1 seconds to reach 15000 ft at 55°.
 Hence the aircraft position had to be calculated 10–22 seconds in advance and fuzes needed to be set to explode at the correct height.